 Texas Children’s Cancer Center has a premier bone marrow and stem cell transplantation program.
-Our state-of-the-art, 15-bed inpatient transplant unit is among the largest of its kind in the Southwestern United States and focuses exclusively on transplantation.
-The Bone Marrow Transplant Clinic performs over 100 transplants per year.
+Our state-of-the-art, 25-bed inpatient transplant unit is among the largest of its kind in the Southwestern United States and focuses exclusively on transplantation and cell therapy.
+The Bone Marrow and Stem Cell Transplant Service performs over 120 transplants per year.

 Bone marrow transplantation as treatment